ZhangMengyao0126/42_ft_printf-Notes/README.md

 ### About **markdone language**
-//.md：1.markdone language, which is a markup language commonly used to format README files.
+//.md：markdone language, which is a markup language commonly used to format README files.
-//file extensions: 1.A declaration to the operating system (OS) and to applications about how the file should be interpreted and handled.\2.Changing it won't lead to changes in the content.
+//file extensions: 1.
+A declaration to the operating system (OS) and to applications about how the file should be interpreted and handled.
+                   2. Changing it won't lead to changes in the content.
-///////////////////3.Some file extensions are compatible, so even if you change them, you can still open the file with the same editor.
-For example, .md and .txt are both for plain text files, so you can open both of them with a text editor.
+                   3. Some file extensions are compatible, so even if you change them, you can still open the file with the same editor.
+For example, .md and .txt are both for plain text f                            files, so you can open both of them with a text editor.

 Headers: 1. # for H1(Be aware of the space after #); # for H2 etc...
          2. Headers can have up to six levels.